• farrago •

 In Play: If you think about it, the US is a farrago of cultures from all over the world: "We found ourselves to be such a farrago of nationalities, we decided to put together an international fair for the benefit of the entire city."
-We also find farragoes all around the house: "Dinner tonight will be a farrago of leftovers; I need to clean out the refrigerator."
+We also find farragoes all around the house: "Dinner tonight will be a farrago of leftovers; I needed to clean out the refrigerator."

-Word History: Today's Good Word is simply Latin farrago "mixed fodder, a hodgepodge", removed from that language as is.
+Word History: Today's Good Word is simply Latin farrago "mixed fodder, a hodgepodge", removed from that language and served as is.
 This word was derived from far, farris "spelt", the Latin remains of Proto-Indo-European bhares- "barley".
 The root of the Latin word can also be seen in farina, also borrowed from Latin.
 In Old English this same PIE stem picked up a common suffix, -lik "like" (today -ly, as in friendly, commonly) and emerged as bærlic "barley-like", then went on to become barley itself.
 The name for the place for storing barley came to be Modern English barn.
 (We will offer no farrago of words but a pointed word of thanks to Ed Pellicciotti for suggesting today's Good Word.)